 Photo of Dr. Marty Pollio smiling.

-Below is a letter from Jefferson County Public Schools (JCPS) Superintendent Dr. Marty Pollio to JCPS staff on September 27, 2024.
+Below is the letter Jefferson County Public Schools (JCPS) Superintendent Dr. Marty Pollio sent to JCPS staff on September 27, 2024.

 *I began crafting this letter about a month ago.
 It has taken me this long to complete it as I get emotional every time I return to the letter.
 I picked this day to send it out to the JCPS family, not anticipating canceling school today.
 However, it is probably appropriate with all the challenges we have tackled together over the last 7+ years.